dritter/extended-table/README.md

 ### Sticky Headers

 Just set the `stickyHeaders={true}` prop, and you are ready.
 Please note, that specifying an overflow on a parent element will break the stickyness.

+Additionally, you could define an offset, if you use fixed elements above (like a navigation header).
+Set `stickyOffset="100px"`.

 ## Limitations